divya7gupta/JS-Assignment/README.md

 ## Question 5: Skipping Numbers
 Logic:
-Add numbers from 1 onwards
+Add numbers from 1 onwards,
-Skip numbers divisible by (seed + 2)
+Skip numbers divisible by (seed + 2) then
 Stop when sum ≥ N

 Complexity: